Jack Baer (art dealer)

 Sir Jack Mervyn Frank Baer (29 August 1924 – 4 May 2016) was a British art dealer, specialising in Old Masters, and the chairman of the London art dealers Hazlitt, Gooden & Fox.

 Biography

 Early life

 Jack Mervyn Frank Baer was born on 29 August 1924.
-His father Frank Baer was a business executive for the British Metal Corporation; he was a German Jew who whilst still a young adult had moved to England.
+His father Frank Baer was a business executive for the British Metal Corporation; he was a German Jew who had immigrated to England as a young adult.

-Baer was educated at Bryanston School, as was the slightly older artist Lucian Freud, and they would meet again in later life. he then attended the Slade School of Fine Art.
+Baer was educated at Bryanston School, as was the slightly older artist Lucian Freud, and they would meet again in later life.
+He then attended the Slade School of Fine Art.

 During the Second World War, he served in the Royal Air Force, in Normandy (including D-Day) and the South Pacific.

 Career

 After the War, his father arranged an apprenticeship, in return for an investment, with the art dealer Max de Beer.
 This ended when de Beer was jailed for fraud, and his father's money was lost.
 However, he did establish friendships with the lawyer Arnold Goodman, Delves Molesworth, who worked at the Victoria & Albert Museum, and the Hungarian art dealer, Max Hevesi.